-E. Expense Classification and Allocation
+F. Expense Recognition, Classification and Allocation

+Expenditures are recognized when incurred.
 Expenditures are classified as "without donor restriction" when the associated cost was incurred in accordance with a donor's restrictions, at which time the net asset is released from restriction.
 Expenditures are further classified as programmatic, i.e. directly supporting the Institute's "Programs," or supporting services, namely "Administration" and "Fundraising."
 The method used to allocate shared costs among the Institute's programs and supporting services is based on either 1) estimated employee time and effort spent or 2) use of office space as appropriate.
 Cost of providing Institute's programs and other activities are summarized on the Statement of Functional Expenses.